pkgranholt/Improved-search-for-used-cars/Presentation.md

 rel_fr$'2014'[!even_fr] <- rel_fr$mean1314[!even_fr]
 ```

-Finally we transform the data back to the initial format with fault rate as its own column.
+Finally we transform the data frame back to the initial format with report year and fault rate in their own columns.

 ```r
 rel_fr <- rel_fr %>%